 We made this switch for a number of reasons:

 Google has enough info, we don’t need to give them even more.

 Fathom’s key value proposition is privacy.
 We pay them to run a service built around privacy for us.
 We are the customer, unlike Google’s murky “have the product for free, we’ll just track your users” offer.

 While we are currently using the hosted version of the Fathom service, because it is an opensource service (you can find the code here) the option is there for us to host it ourselves if we ever want to.
 For now we’ll test the hosted service and see how it goes, but it’s good to know we’re not locked in.

 The Fathom product ethos.
 Besides focusing on consumer privacy, a big driver was functionality.
 Google analytics has just gotten increasingly complex over time.
 Frankly it gets harder and harder to understand, and more and more of a slog to wade through.
 I kept finding myself lost in sub-menu 27 when all I wanted was basic information.
 Fathom quickly and clearly gives us the info we need to make decisions - all on single page.

-Here’s a screenshot of their demo dashboard (the actual analytics for their own site).
+Here’s a screenshot of their live demo site (the actual analytics for their own site).